fmichaud/com-fmichaud/README.md

 ## <a name="synopsis"></a>Synopsis

-This portfolio provides a quick and unpolished overview of some key projects and developments by @fmichaud, spanning from financial computing to blockchain-based smart contracts.
-Each project highlights my focus on leveraging Python, Docker, and decentralized technologies to create flexible, scalable solutions.
+This portfolio offers a broad and informal overview of key projects and developments by @fmichaud, covering a wide range of areas including AI, blockchain, data, Python, DevOps, cloud computing, CI/CD, containerization, and more.

-## <a name="warnings" />Warnings
+## <a name="project-status" />⚠️ Project status

 - ✅ Indicates that the project is **functional** and can be used as is.
-- 🚧 Indicates that the project is a **work in progress** and under development.
+- 🚧 Indicates that the project is a **work in progress** (WIP) and under development.
 - ❌ Indicates that the project **is currently non-functional**.

 ## <a name="opensource-key-projects"></a>Open source key projects